tomhata/choanotrack/README.md

                         number of pad pixels on bottom of video to remove.
 Defaults to 20 --fill FILL, -f FILL  grayscale value to fill background of centered images.
 Defaults to 255 --rotate ROTATE, -r ROTATE
-                        rotate images based on changes in colony orientation.
-Defaults to True
+                        rotate images based on changes in colony orientation if flag is present
 ```

-# to be continued